LAStools/LAStools/bin/lasthin3d_README.md

     lasthin3d64 -i in.laz -o out.laz

-does LAS thinning with the grid spacing default of 2 units and keeps the first point per 3d-grid cell
+does LAS thinning with the grid spacing default of 2 units and keeps the first point per 3d-grid cell.

     lasthin3d64 -i in.laz -ignore_class 1 3 5 -o out.laz